-Contractors are expected to perform this inspection as part of their normal duties.
+Contractors perform this inspection as part of their normal duties.
 During the course of routine line clearance operations, all spans of overhead primary conductor will be inspected, regardless of the presence of vegetation.
 While on each job site, contractors should also inspect secondary and service conductors.